 There is concern that the free-from explosion has come at a price, with Mintel highlighting the fact that the health credentials of exclusion diets have been called into question by a number of health organizations who have said that people risk missing out on vital nutrients by cutting ingredients out of their diet.

 And this is something Bailey also alluded to in her session.
-“For those that do have allergies, there are a lot of nutritional concerns.
-Often they will be lacking quite a few key vitamins and minerals, especially at time of diagnosis, if they are a celiac or have inflammatory bowel.
+“For those who do have allergies, there are a lot of nutritional concerns.
+Often they will be lacking quite a few key vitamins and minerals, especially at time of diagnosis if they are a celiac or have inflammatory bowel.
 So from a product point of view we want to be seeing products that are higher in key vitamins and minerals.”

 We’ve transformed the free-from market.
 Originally products were seen as quite high in saturated fats, sugar and salt and very low in fibre, and there was a lot of concern about the quality of the food, particularly gluten-free

-Mintel found that health has a major influence on the free-from category; with 48% of those who consume free-from food or drink doing so for health reasons or because they perceive them as healthier than standard products.
+Mintel found that health has a major influence on the free-from category, with 48% of those who consume free-from food or drink doing so for health reasons or because they perceive them as healthier than standard products.
 It adds that: “While health is a crucial motivator for uptake of free-from products, their free-from status is not seen to ‘excuse’ them from being unhealthy in other respects.
 Indeed, products seen to fail on health or naturalness grounds are a considerable put-off.”
 This has led to customers demanding free-from foods that are also free from highly processed and artificial ingredients, it claims.

 Bailey noted that there is growing importance around intuitive eating, what’s in our food versus what is not.
 “There is more of an emphasis now on what is actually in our food as compared to what we’re taking out.
 For a long time a lot of free-fromers were making sure products were gluten-free; now they are more concerned about what’s in a product and its nutritional quality.
 Consumers are becoming a lot more savvy and are increasingly sceptical about health claims.
 They want labelling to be very transparent; the shorter the label, the more honest it looks, the better.”